erik78se/masterworker/TUTORIAL.md

 Pretty straight forward, right?

-Lets explore further how we use an alternative way to send out a message to the workers outside of the relational hooks.
+Lets explore further how we use an alternative way to send out a message to the workers outside of the relation hooks.

 ### Triggering a relation-change via a juju action.
-So, juju takes care of making sure that *any* change on a relation triggers the hook *relation_name-relation-change* on the remote units, we can trigger this from other non relational hooks since we can access the relations by their id:s.
+So, juju takes care of making sure that *any* change on a relation triggers the hook *relation_name-relation-change* on the remote units, we can trigger this from other non relation hooks since we can access the relations by their id:s.

 Look at the juju-action [broadcast-message] to show how this is achieved: